stevapple/swift-aws-lambda-runtime/Examples/LocalDebugging/README.md

 The example includes an Xcode workspace with three modules:

-1. [MyApp](MyApp) is a SwiftUI iOS application that calls the Lambda function.
+1. [MyApp](MyApp.swiftpm) is a SwiftUI Playground application that calls the Lambda function.
 2. [MyLambda](MyLambda) is a SwiftPM executable package for the Lambda function.
 3. [Shared](Shared) is a SwiftPM library package used for shared code between the iOS application and the Lambda function, such as the Request and Response model objects.